-We are very conscious of the fact that we have set up a project in an area with very scarce resources.
+We are very conscious of the fact that we have set up our project in an area with very scarce resources.
 During the dry season the land is parched, and what water is available needs to be used for families to grow the crops they need to survive.

 There is also no electricity in the vicinity of the school, and within the country as a whole, electricity is a precious commodity which relies heavily on hydropower, again very stretched during the dry season.